|Search This Site >>

 The Arts and the Economy

-- According to a recent study by researchers at the Moore School of Business at USC, creative industries (for-profit companies, non-profit organizations, and self-employed individuals) in South Carolina contribute more than $9.2 billion to the state’s economy annually and support more than 78,000 jobs.
-These numbers represent approximately 3% of the total state economy.
+- According to a study by researchers at the Moore School of Business at USC, creative industries (for-profit companies, non-profit organizations, and self-employed individuals) in South Carolina contribute more than $9.7 billion to the state’s economy annually and support 115,000 jobs.
 An industry of this magnitude is worthy of consistent, focused attention and investment at the state level.
-New Carolina (South Carolina’s Council on Competitiveness) has identified the creative sector as a potential industry cluster for development.

 - In order to be competitive in the world economy and to increase our standard of living, South Carolina needs to attract and develop sophisticated industries that rely on highly educated, creative workers.
 A thriving arts environment is an important part of the quality of life that attracts and retains these industries and workers.
 In addition, arts education helps students develop the creativity, problem-solving, self-discipline, and collaborative skills that they will need to succeed in these industries.

 - Quality arts education contributes to K-12 educational achievement, which is a critical issue for our state.
 Research shows that students involved in arts education perform better, have better attendance records, and have parents who are more engaged in the education process.
-Participation in the arts makes the biggest positive difference in achievement among disadvantaged students (James Catterall, study of NELS:88 data, 1998).
+Participation in the arts makes the biggest positive difference in achievement among disadvantaged students.

 - Tourism is now South Carolina’s largest industry.
 Arts attractions—from the Spoleto Festival USA in Charleston and the Newberry Opera House to Artisphere in Greenville and the South Carolina Jazz Festival in Cheraw—draw tourists who stay longer and spend more than the average tourist (according to the Travel Industry Association of America).

 - The arts promote civic engagement and can build bridges across cultures, generations, and geographies.
-People who participate in the arts are more likely to vote than the average citizen (see NEA Research Note #98, October 2009).
+People who participate in the arts are more likely to vote than the average citizen.

 - The arts in South Carolina, especially community-based traditions such as sweetgrass basket making, Catawba pottery, and gospel music, express and preserve our state’s unique cultural heritage.
 The need for conservation extends to our cultural environment as well as our natural environment.